 These trends are certainly influenced by generational demographics.
-Presently, as much as 51% of lead B2B buyers and financial approvers are now millennials, so the above customer-experience expectations are innately ingrained into their lifestyles and purchasing habits.
+Presently, 60% of lead B2B buyers and financial approvers are now millennials, so the above customer-experience expectations are innately ingrained into their lifestyles and purchasing habits.
 Especially based on their upbringing in digital-first environments.
 A large B2B software vendor, for example, must have faster problem-resolution protocols and authentic organic search presences that they may not have needed years ago.

 Bad reviews on Google My Business, negative commentary on social media and a lack of positive referrals can lead to irreparable reputational harm and fewer leads.
 Furthermore, poor UX on mobile sites and apps, incessant cold calls or emails and difficulty locating information online immediately turn off today’s B2B buyer, eroding trust, loyalty and satisfaction.

 B2C brands have dealt with this reality in front of our eyes, but B2B brands will now confront the same customer-experience challenges moving forward.